BastilleBSD/bastille/docs/chapters/subcommands/destroy.rst

   /usr/local/bastille/logs/folsom_console.log

 Release can be destroyed provided there are no child jails.
-The `-c|--no-cache` option will retain the releas cache directory, if you choose to keep it.
+The `-c|--no-cache` option will retain the release cache directory, if you choose to keep it.

 .. code-block:: shell